Compute

 You need to enter the password at the first login.
 If Remember Password is selected at the first login, you do not need to enter the password again at subsequent logins.

-Figure 1 Database login list
+Figure 1 Database login information

 • If the pop-up window is blocked when you click Log In, configure your browser to allow the Huawei Cloud website.
 After that, you can log in to the instance.